Hernia Mesh Complications

 Ethicon Physiomesh Pulled From the Market

-Ethicon voluntary pulled their Physiomesh Flexible Composite Mesh product from the market in May of 2016 after reports concluded that the product’s recurrence and reoperation rates were higher than the rates of recurrence for other hernia mesh products.
+Ethicon voluntarily pulled their Physiomesh Flexible Composite Mesh product from the market in May of 2016 after reports concluded that the product’s recurrence and reoperation rates were higher than the rates of recurrence for other hernia mesh products.
 Two separate studies conducted in both Denmark and Germany supported this claim.
-The recall applied only to Ethicon’s Physiomesh Flexible Composite Mesh and not the Open Flexible Composite Mesh which remains on the market.
+The recall applied only to Ethicon’s Physiomesh Flexible Composite Mesh and not the Open Flexible Composite Mesh, which remains on the market.

-The first Physiomesh case was initiated by Matthew Huff who was implanted with the device in 2013.
+The first Physiomesh case was initiated by Matthew Huff, who was implanted with the device in 2013.
 Matthew began suffering from severe abdominal pain and fever a few years later.
 He was eventually diagnosed with an infection and treated for an intestinal fistula.
 These are both very common complications that originate from hernia mesh.

-Another Ethicon product, Ethicon Proceed Patch is also subject to a number of lawsuits alleging it caused a variety of serious injuries.
+Another Ethicon product, Ethicon Proceed Patch, is also subject to a number of lawsuits alleging it caused a variety of serious injuries.

 Injured by Hernia Mesh?